apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     in receiving the button events, especially when the button is released.
 But if you do not press the buttons too quickly all events are processed.
-This, I suspect, is a consequence of the strong glitch filtering that is enbled in the pin configuration.
-Snappier response my be obtainble with filtering off.
+This, I suspect, is a consequence of the strong glitch filtering that is enabled in the pin configuration.
+Snappier response my be obtainable with filtering off.
   2017-12-17:  Added a driver for the FT5x06 capacitive, multi-touch
     controller.
 Add support logic for the LPCXpresso-LPC54528 to initialize and the register the FT5x06 driver.
 Unfortunately, the